NarutoLD/Galaxy_S10_5G_Kernel/README.md

-# Crecker Kernel for Samsung Galaxy :
+# Crecker Kernel for Samsung Galaxy : S10 5G (G977B)
-# S10 5G

-Based on samsung sources and android common tree and the modified verison of ivan meler Supported devices:
+Based on samsung sources and android common tree and the modified verison of Ivan meler
-G977B

 OneUI 4 and 5